Annual Salary

 Most employers will expect you to have:

-You may be able to move into credit control after getting experience in accounts, finance or debt collecting.
+You might be able to move into credit control if you have experience in:

-You can get more details on working in credit control and specialist qualifications from the Chartered Institute of Credit Management.
+You can find out more about careers in credit control and management from the Chartered Institute of Credit Management.

 You'll need: